jacopoM28/Comparative_methods.Rscript/README.md

 multi-state character through a set of trees using an ARD model and summarizing the results.

-Usefull to calculates the imapact of topological uncertainty in model parameters (**transition rates** and **AICc score**)
+Useful to calculates the imapact of topological uncertainty in model parameters (**transition rates** and **AICc score**)

    - **Branch\_LengthConverter.R**

-Script usefull to convert branches of a tree to reflect substitution rates.
+Script useful to convert branches of a tree to reflect substitution rates.
 It requires a reference time tree were branches are proportional to time.

 **MultiState\_Sensitivity.R** and **Loss.Aquisitions\_range.function.R** have been used in :